 Access to information is turning more shoppers into conscious consumers.
 It’s also opening the door for marketers to greenwash products by using unsubstantiated ethical claims.
-We take a look at the long-standing consumer concern of animal testing and explain how products get Leaping Bunny certified and what it means.
+We take a look at the long-standing consumer concern about animal testing and explain how products get Leaping Bunny certified and what it means.

 Her work led to the development of an organized movement made up of several 'anti-vivisection societies' in the UK known as the British Union, which eventually grew into several branches operating internationally.